 Software Has Become A National Security Vulnerability

 Software seems harmless: virtual, ephemeral, abstract.
 Yet software controls every transportation, communications and energy system in America and is now a national security vulnerability.
+It also controls every major intelligence collection activity of the intelligence community and every major weapon system of our military.
+So it is not just a national security vulnerability, it is a potential weakness that our entire way of life depends on.

 Over the past year there has been a new class of cyberattacks by China and Russia where software was an integral part of the attack.
 For example, this year DHS banned Huawei’s 5G equipment for containing surveillance software while Russia tested a new type of cyber weapon on Ukraine.
 The important characteristic of these new cyberattacks was that software is used as an offensive weapon (for more background and history on this trend see Software Ate The World: Now it is both a corporate and national security threat).